shidhincr/codepainter/README.md

     $ codepaint -p idiomatic "**/*.js"

-Transforms all .js files under the current directory with a CodePainter pre-defined style.
+Transforms all .js files under the current directory with a Code Painter pre-defined style.
 In this case, Idiomatic.
 The only other pre-defined styles available at this time are mediawiki and hautelook.

     $ codepaint -j custom.json "**/*.js"